Spring Signing Week '12: On the Court with Connor Clements

 Years later, the rankings reflect how well the road less traveled seems likely to get Clements to a favorable college destination.

-Clements, a left-hander who has ascended to No. 2 in South Carolina and No. 22 nationally in the Athletic DNA College Recruiting Lists for the senior Class of 2012, plans to choose his college later this spring.
+Clements, a left-hander who has ascended to No. 2 in South Carolina and No. 22 nationally in the Athletic DNA Class Rankings for the senior Class of 2012, plans to choose his college later this spring.
 He said he's strongly considering Illinois and South Carolina, "but I'm still open to other colleges contacting me."

 Clements is originally from Atlanta, but his family moved to Charleston eight years ago when his father transferred because of his job with a bank.